 6) Let Employees Be Heard in Their Own Language.

 Rise Above mentions that employees need to be given the opportunity to express themselves clearly in order to have the possibility of successful collaboration.
 Giving your teams a tech tool that takes communication out of email and places it right in the Workspace where it belongs is the first step.
 The next step is to ensure that every colleague is able to share information in the manner that suits them best.
-That’s even more important when you’re talking about teams that span copywriting, design, UX, development and beyond.
+That’s even more important when you’re talking about teams that span copywriting, design, UX, development, and beyond.
 The languages used in each of these disciplines vary, so a lingua franca needs to be developed when they’re all working together.

-Vabotu’s interface includes its Media Hub, where assets can be commented on directly.
+Heycollab’s interface includes its Media Hub, where assets can be commented on directly.
 The fact that edits can be applied to the image or item that is in production helps to limit the impact of different languages based on team members’ primary discipline.
 For creative work, that means that designers are able to see edits and questions in context, which can speed up the feedback process immensely.

-Vabotu’s Tasks can help organizations act on Rise Above’s recommendation that team members have a way to regularly report on their tasks to the whole group, as well.
+Heycollab’s Tasks can help organizations act on Rise Above’s recommendation that team members have a way to regularly report on their tasks to the whole group, as well.
 Tasks offer collaborators a way to split up projects into their smallest pieces, then divvy them out to the team for completion.
 Members of the team will be able to watch each Task as it progresses through each stage.
 Time normally reserved for status meetings instead can be used for more productive tasks, and every member of the team is able to feel like they have a hold on where the entire project stands.
 As Tasks are created and assigned, deadlines can be set for each one, and its sub-tasks as well.

-8) Offer Visual Collaboration.
+8) Offer Visual Collaboration to Foster Increased Team Collaboration.

 It’s not new information that humans take information in best when there is a visual component to its delivery.
 In one study, for instance, information retention after three days was improved by over 50 percent when visuals were part of the way that a lecture was taught.

 Another study by Forrester Consulting looked at what advantages could be gained when workers were able to see their work laid out in front of them, a visual representation of their goals, as well as all of the individual tasks that will need to be accomplished in order to get there.
-The study found that flat updates become immersive experiences when work plans become both visible and accessible by the entire team.
+The study found that flat updates become immersive experiences when work plans become both visible and accessible to the entire team.
 Using a technology-based collaboration tool that included a visual component had many benefits according to Forrester.
 Among them were: improved internal workflow and collaboration, an increase in closed sales, reduced time spent at earlier stages in the sales path, and better customer service.

-Vabotu includes a visual component in every stage of work planning and collaboration.
+Heycollab includes a visual component in every stage of work planning and collaboration.
 Images can be added to any task.
-Tasks can be visually arranged by due dates and team member, and they can be color coordinated as well.
+Tasks can be visually arranged by due dates and team members, and they can be color coordinated as well.
 For teams that are motivated by the look and feel of a given project, Workspaces can even be customized with backgrounds that represent the work that’s being done.